guifi-org/exoadmin/data-model.md

 extends User

-requires that first name, last name and email is valid
+TODO: requires that first name, last name and email is valid

 requires Location